javi-cardenas/cs-416-dv/README.md

 # Modern Software Development

 This project is an interactive narrative visualization designed to illustrate key insights from the 2024 Stack Overflow Developer Survey.
-The visualization is implemented using D3.js and follows the slideshow narrative structure to guide the audience through a focused story about modern software development trends before allowing them to explore the data further.
+The visualization is implemented using D3.js and follows the slideshow narrative structure to guide the audience through a focused story about modern software development trends.

 ## Overview